 The more adventurous crossing is by sea.
 Make your way by public buses to Kuala Perlis.
 Find the "ferry" to Tammerling.
 This is a tiny boat with a passenger capacity of about 12 that you can touch the water with one hand.
 It travels down an estuary and across a small piece of open water for 40 minutes to dock in Thailand.

 I would not agree that 'the roads are notoriously bad'.
 The roads are OK but the standard of driving is poor.
 The safest choice is a train but they are SLOW and almost never run to schedule.
 Next safest is government buses.
 They are also slow and quite often in a state of disrepair.
 Slightly less safe are large private buses.
 They are quicker, sometimes dangerously so.
 They have the benefit of size and comfort.
 Least safe are the minibuses.
 These people movers regularly exceed the safe driving parameters and when they crash.......Around town there are songtheaws (Pickups with two rows of seats) and motorbike taxis.

 Here in Hua Hin 3 hours south of Bangkok it has rained for short periods every day for the last six weeks.
 In October they are predicting 400mm of rain.
 Given that, the rain comes in sweeping thunderstorms and has the delicious effect of reducing humidity.

 Itinerary?
-Krabi, Surat Thani, Koh Samui, Koh Phangan, Koh Tao, Chumphon, Bangkok. over 4 years ago
+Krabi, Surat Thani, Koh Samui, Koh Phangan, Koh Tao, Chumphon, Bangkok. about 7 years ago

 Please help by adding any usefull info on border crossings on our (non profit) wiki on border crossings all around the word: www.crossborder.info and help travelers cross borders!

 We hope to grow and provide a usefull collection of tips and tricks on borders crossings, checkpoints, visa info, overland experiences and what's more.
-Your help will be most appreciated!! over 3 years ago
+Your help will be most appreciated!! almost 6 years ago